 Should I Just Drink Skim Milk To Be Safe?
 No!

-Skim milk is made from skimming off the cream that normally rises to the surface, which makes it nonfat and thus completely lacking in essential fat soluble Vitamins A, D3, E and K. Yet skim milk still has the proteins and lactose that can cause allergies, lactose intolerance and indigestion.
+Skim milk is made by skimming off the cream that normally rises to the surface, which makes it nonfat and thus completely lacking in essential fat-soluble Vitamins A, D3, E and K. Yet skim milk still has the proteins and lactose that can cause allergies, lactose intolerance and indigestion.

 Conclusion #4: Skim Milk Is Hard to Digest and Lacks Nutrients